Better Late Than Never Dept.

 grapple with three special problems not usually found in local D&D

-games: party co-ordination (up to eight other people you’ve never
+games: party co-ordination (up to 8 other people you’ve never

 played with before), scenario assimilation (figuring out the situation and

-what the designer wants you to do), and limited time (four hours or less).
+what the designer wants you to do), and limited Time (4 hours or less).

 May the following suggestions smooth your road to the top: